 Eggs are a very good source of proteins and are categorised as high-quality proteins.
 It contains all the essential amino acids that the body cannot produce.
 Generally, if you have to find how good a food is in its protein, you need to find the percentage of protein it has as compared to its total calories.
 This is also termed as the protein richness of that food.

-Protein content of Egg
+Measuring Proteins of Egg

-So, there is no way to establish how much protein content of eggs purchased from the supermarket.
+There is no way to establish how much protein content of eggs purchased from the supermarket.
 Here we have weighed the raw egg as 56 gm and calculated its nutrition to establish its protein content.

 Since I have already measured raw egg white as 30 grams, I calculated the protein in 1 egg white as 3.25 gm